top of page

 What is Donna's Law?

-Donna's Law is a voluntary, self-registry prohibition to gun sales for those who choose to create self-defense against gun suicide.
-If one chooses to reverse their registration, they would be given a waiting period of 30 days.
+Donna's Law is a voluntary, self-exclusion tool used to block future gun purchases for those who choose to create self-defense against gun suicide.
+If one chooses to reverse the waiver, they would be given a waiting period of 30 days.

 On June 26, 2018, Donna Nathan used her phone to search “gun stores in New Orleans.”
 She then drove from her home to a nearby gun store.
 Despite her recent voluntary inpatient mental health stays, in just minutes, she was able to purchase the only gun she would ever own.
 She paid for the gun and a box of bullets drove to the Tree of Life in Audubon Park and shot herself.

-While this won't prevent every suicide, it could have prevent many others.
+While this tool won't prevent every suicide, will prevent many impulsive ones.

 Asset 2.png